 * * * *

 It’s an especially poignant moment for all of us at South Mountain, as we have poured heart-and-soul into this project for the past two years – through design, permitting, and construction.
 It has been a wonderful collaboration with the Island Housing Trust (the property owners), the Island Affordable Housing Fund, the Cape Light Compact (who provided funding for solar and energy efficiency through the Mass Renewable Trust’s Green Affordable Homes initiative), Habitat for Humanity of Martha’s Vineyard (who built an eighth house using our design), and others.
 The Town of West Tisbury and a number of private donors were generous, providing the funding to fill the gap between the sale prices and the cost.
-Our crews and subcontractors were nothing short of spectacular – efficient, effective, and passionately devoted to quality.
+Our crews and trade partners were nothing short of spectacular – efficient, effective, and passionately devoted to quality.

 Recently Island Housing Trust director Philippe Jordi, SMCo designer/project manager Derrill Bazzy, SMCo energy sales manager Rob Meyers, and I met with the eight excited families to review their new Owners’ Manuals and teach them how their houses work.

 The houses are designed to be super low-energy users, and we told the new homeowners that any household that is able to get through the first year using ZERO energy (or being a net energy producer!) would win a prize: a one year membership to the Whippoorwill Farm CSA, or an equivalent gift certificate at the Net Result fish market.
 If everybody does it, they each get the prize.
 If nobody does it, the lowest user gets the prize.
 As Rob said, “These houses are net-zero possible.
 It all depends on how you live in them and operate them.”